syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Linux.md

 ---
-title: Create Word document in Linux  | Syncfusion
+title: Create Word document on Linux using C# | Syncfusion
-description: Create Word document without Microsoft Word or interop dependencies in ASP.NET Core application using Syncfusion .NET Core Word (Essential DocIO) library.
+description: Create Word document in .NET Core Console application on Linux using Syncfusion .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Create Word document in Linux
+# Create Word document on Linux system

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **create a Word document in ASP.NET Core**.
+Using this library, you can **create a Word document in .NET Core application on Linux system**.

-## Steps to create Word document programmatically:
+## Steps to create Word document programmatically in .NET Core application on Linux system:

-1.Execute the following command in Linux terminal to create a new ASP.NET Core Console project in Linux
+1.Execute the following command in Linux terminal to create a new .NET Core Console application project on Linux

 <table>